mrsp/gem/README.md

 # gem
 Gait-phase Estimation Module (GEM) for Humanoid Robot Walking.
 The code is open-source (BSD License).
 Please note that this work is an on-going research and thus some parts are not fully developed yet.
 Furthermore, the code will be subject to changes in the future which could include greater re-factoring.

+GEM is an unsupervised learning framework which employs a 2D latent space and Gaussian Mixture Models (GMMs) to facilitate accurate prediction/classification of the gait phase during locomotion.
+Solely prioproceptive sensing is utilized in the process, namely:
+* joint encoder
+* F/T
+* IMU
 ![Valk_training](img/gem01.png)

+GEM can be readily employed in real-time for estimating the gait phase.
 ![Valk_realtime](img/gem02.png)